Understanding Criteria for EB-1A Visa Category

 In addition to meeting these criteria, the applicant must demonstrate that they will continue to work in their area of extraordinary ability and that their entry into the United States will substantially benefit the country.

 The EB-1A category requires applicants to demonstrate extraordinary ability by meeting at least three of the ten criteria or by showing a one-time achievement of significant international recognition.
-This process involves providing substantial evidence of the applicant's achievements and contributions to their field.
+This process involves providing documentary evidence and evidence demonstrating the applicant’s achievements and contributions to their field, often requiring extensive documentation.
+The criteria are designed to identify those with outstanding achievement who are among the small percentage who have risen to the very top of his or her field.

 Examples of ideal evidence for each of the EB-1A criteria

-Awards and Prizes: Documentation of receiving prestigious national or international awards, such as a Pulitzer Prize or an Olympic medal, that are recognized for excellence in the field.
+Awards and Prizes: Documentary evidence of receiving prestigious national or international awards, such as a Pulitzer Prize or an Olympic medal, Academy Award, major internationally recognized award, or international award, that are recognized for excellence in the field.

 Membership in Associations: Proof of membership in exclusive associations that require outstanding achievements, such as the National Academy of Sciences, where membership is judged by recognized experts.